OUROBOR0Z333/epam-project-cloud/QWEN.md

      become_user: "{{ app_user }}"
      register: schema_result
   ```
-  This provides better separation of concerns between application and database deployment.
+  This provides better separation of concerns between application and database deployment, and allows for independent execution of each deployment step.

   Long-term options
   • Migrate to proper migration tool (Flyway, Liquibase, Knex, etc.).